Welcome to the Twilight Zone of address data

 Why addresses change

 To escape the Twilight Zone address experience, you first need to understand why the addresses in your database are constantly changing.
-Street names, city name, and city boundaries change all the time, and ZIP Codes are constantly fluctuating too.
+Street names, city names, and city boundaries change all the time, and ZIP Codes are constantly fluctuating, too.
 Here are some common examples of addresses changing right under your nose.

 Updating street names